top of page

 Inspired by women she met while researching Fortitude, Sarah initiated the Wise Women of LA discussion series, fostering support among women of diverse backgrounds in achieving their professional and personal goals.
 She also launched Shared Secrets, a podcast highlighting the healing power of shared vulnerability.

 In her volunteer work, Sarah has contributed to communities in Rwanda, Bosnia, and Haiti, enhancing her professional development by challenging herself in unfamiliar environments.
 Currently, she serves as a volunteer therapist for Homeboy Industries, offering support to formerly gang-involved and incarcerated individuals.
+Sarah is the daughter of legendary news anchor and journalist Tom Brokaw.

 ---